HelloZeroNet/ZeroNet/src/lib/PySocks/README.md

 --------------------------------------------

 *Warning:* PySocks/SocksiPy only supports HTTP proxies that use CONNECT tunneling.
 Certain HTTP proxies may not work with this library.
-If you wish to use HTTP proxies (and not SOCKS proxies), it is recommended that you rely on your HTTP client's native proxy support (`proxies` dict for `requests`, or `urllib2.ProxyHandler` for `urllib2`) instead.
+If you wish to use HTTP (not SOCKS) proxies, it is recommended that you rely on your HTTP client's native proxy support (`proxies` dict for `requests`, or `urllib2.ProxyHandler` for `urllib2`) instead.

 --------------------------------------------

 Usage
 =====

-## Example ##
+## socks.socksocket ##

     import socks

-    s = socks.socksocket()
+    s = socks.socksocket() # Same API as socket.socket in the standard lib

     s.set_proxy(socks.SOCKS5, "localhost") # SOCKS4 and SOCKS5 use port 1080 by default
     # Or